 The foremost pioneer of the New Journalism, Wolfe revolutionized American writing in the 1960s, documenting the emerging counterculture in books and essays such as The Kandy-Kolored Tangerine Flake Streamline Baby and The Electric Kool-Aid Acid Test.
 At the end of the ’70s, he staked new ground with his provocative critiques of modern art and architecture: The Painted Word and From Bauhaus to Our House.
 In The Right Stuff, he brought to life the untold story of America’s first astronauts and made a national hero of test pilot Chuck Yeager.

-Wolfe has continued to document the ever-changing manners and mores of American society in his novels, including the bestseller A Man in Full, and his latest, I Am Charlotte Simmons, an exploration of contemporary university life.
-Readers snap his books off the shelves, and critics hail him as a unique literary stylist and the premier chronicler of the postmodern era.
+Wolfe continued to document the ever-changing manners and mores of American society in his novels, including the bestseller A Man in Full and I Am Charlotte Simmons, an exploration of contemporary university life.
+Readers snapped his books off the shelves, and critics hailed him as a unique literary stylist and the premier chronicler of postmodern America.

 In your career, you’ve written fiction that’s very realistic, and nonfiction that employs some of the tools of fiction.
 How did you come to these hybrid forms?